What to order at Amy Ruth's

 Thai Villa ★ 4.1

 Thai Villa near Union Square serves Bangkok and Chiang Mai cooking in Flatiron, New York City.
-The crab fried rice is the house staple; the khao soi runs spicier.
+Order the crab fried rice and the khao soi northern curry.

 Signature: Pad kee mao, Khao soi